ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Reference: This contains a pointer to the public specification for the format of the item, if one exists.

 This Registry has been initially populated by the values in {{params}}.
 The specification column for all of these entries will be this document.

+## Ace Groupcomm Type Registry {#type}

+This specification establishes the "ACE Groupcomm Type" IANA Registry.
+The Registry has been created to use the "Expert Review Required" registration procedure {{RFC8126}}.
+Expert review guidelines are provided in {{review}}.

+The columns of this Registry are:

+* Name: This is a descriptive name that enables easier reference to the item.
+The name MUST be unique.
+It is not used in the encoding.

+* Value: This is the value used to identify the request.
+These values MUST be unique.
+The value must be a positive integer.

+* Reference: This contains a pointer to the public specification for the format of the item, if one exists.

+This Registry has been initially populated by the values in {{type-param}}.
+The specification column for all of these entries will be this document.

 ## ACE Groupcomm Key Registry {#iana-key}